-How did the cultures, ideologies, values, social arrangements, and political systems of the belligerents influence strategy and operations?
+How did the cultures, ideologies, values, social arrangements, and political systems of the belligerents influence strategy, operations, and military organization?
 Did a contender display a "strategic culture," or way of war?
 If so, did its adversary exploit its cultural traits?
-If the war was an ideological struggle, how did ideology affect the war's course and outcome?
+How did ideology affect the war's course and outcome?
 If the war involved competition for political allegiance, did culture or values give either belligerent a clear advantage?
+How did social divisions affect force structure and military operations?

 Was the relationship among a belligerent's government, people, and military able to withstand battlefield reverses or the strain of protracted war?
 If the war was protracted, how successful was the victor at weakening its adversary from within?
-Did a belligerent conduct information operations, and were they founded on the psychology and culture of target audiences?
-Did each belligerent's military strategy deliver sufficient incremental dividends-periodic successes-to maintain support among its populace?
+Did a belligerent conduct information operation, and were they founded on the psychology and culture of target audiences?
+Did each belligerent's military strategy deliver sufficient incremental dividends- periodic successes-to maintain support among its populace?
 Alternatively, did military strategy and operations undermine popular support for the war?
+Was either side able to exploit social divisions in the opposing population?